Because May is Skin Cancer Awareness Month

 Watch the clock.
 Stay out of the sun between the hours of 10 AM and 4 PM when the sun is strongest.
 The rule of thumb, according to the Skin Cancer Foundation is, if your shadow is shorter than you are, the sun’s harmful ultraviolet radiation is stronger.

 Don’t get a sunburn!
 Five or more sunburns in your life doubles your risk for melanoma, the most dangerous form of skin cancer.
+If you do get a burn, minimize the damage with healing ingredients like whole leaf aloe, which contains more healing properties than the gel alone.

 Stay away from tanning beds.
 These are just UV radiation baths.
 Statistics show that people who use tanning beds are up to 74% more likely to develop a deadly melanoma and 2.5 times more likely to develop basal cell carcinoma.
 The more time in the tanning bed, the greater the risk.
 Just use a self-tanning cream if the glow is that important to you.